aeen-bolandian/Fourth-Assignment-Steam-Scraper/README.md

 The primary objectives of this assignment are:

-- Parsing an HTML file with country data.
+- Parsing an HTML file with video-game data.
-- Extracting relevant information such as population, area, and other country attributes.
+- Extracting relevant information such as price, rating, and other game attributes.
-- Implementing Java classes to represent countries.
+- Implementing Java classes to represent games.
 - Utilizing JSoup for HTML parsing.
-- Applying sorting algorithms for organizing data by population, area, and country name.
+- Applying sorting algorithms for organizing data by price, rating, and game name.
-- Displaying the sorted country information effectively.
+- Displaying the sorted game information effectively.

 ## Tasks 📝